Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 A Journey Through Water and Greenery: My Aquaponics Adventure

-Sitting at my kitchen table, steaming cup of coffee in hand, I couldn’t help but laugh at the memories of my first foray into aquaponics. started as a lovely dream.
-I envisioned a life of fresh veggies and plump fish, all while conserving water and creating a little ecosystem right in my own backyard.
+Sitting at my kitchen table, steaming cup of coffee in hand, I couldn’t help but laugh at the memories of my first foray into aquaponics.
+It started as a lovely dream.
+I envisioned a life of fresh veggies and plump fish, while conserving water and creating a little ecosystem right in my own backyard.
 Spoiler alert: it didn’t go quite as planned, but boy, what a ride it was!

-The Spark of
+The Spark of Inspiration

 The initial spark came one cloudy afternoon when I found myself scrolling through YouTube, lost in a world of homesteading videos.
 I’d watched a couple of homesteaders set up these gorgeous aquaponics systems, with fish swimming happily alongside lush kale and tomatoes.
 It felt so… magical.
 With a little research and a lot of misplaced confidence, I decided: I can do that.